Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 Sim-to-real is another formidable challenge in RL.
-Nevertheless, RL has been successfully applied to various areas of robotics, with notable success in quadrupeds~\cite{Hutter_SR2020}, where the sim-to-real gap has been consistently overcome.
-How can we apply the lessons from quadrupeds to humanoids for optimal loco-manipulation while avoiding known pitfalls?
-The success story of quadrupeds hinges on new investments in infrastructure for affordable hardware and highly parallel physics engines, spearheaded by key players in the robotics community.
+Nevertheless, RL has been successfully applied to various areas of robotics, notably in quadrupeds~\cite{Hutter_SR2020}, where the sim-to-real gap has been consistently overcome.
+The success of quadrupeds hinges on new investments in infrastructure for affordable hardware and highly parallel physics engines, spearheaded by key players in the robotics field.
 It is also important to note that quadrupeds benefit from an inherently stable dynamic system similar to manipulators while operating in less complex environments compared to typical loco-manipulation tasks.

 In contrast, humanoid loco-manipulation faces steeper sim-to-real challenges.
 Humanoid robots possess higher DoFs and unstable dynamics, where the center of mass constantly moves out of the support polygon.
-Therefore, learning whole-body balance control is sensitive to parameters in physics simulation, underlining the sim-to-real gap due to dynamics differences between the virtual and real worlds.
-In addition, humanoids are expected to perform human-level manipulation tasks where the differences in observation space and the complex environment aggravate the sim-to-real-gap due to appearances.
+Therefore, learning whole-body balance control is sensitive to parameters in a physics simulation, underlining the sim-to-real gap due to differences in dynamics between the virtual and real worlds.
+Additionally, humanoids are expected to perform human-level manipulation tasks where the complex environment and the differences in observation space, such as visual appearances, aggravate the sim-to-real-gap.

 To address the sim-to-real challenge, a diverse set of mainstream approaches have been explored for humanoid robots.
-Domain Randomization (DR) is among the most widely adopted approaches.
-It varies the properties of a robot model, such as mass, friction, and actuator dynamics, to train a generalized policy robust in the real world.
-Many humanoid works~\cite{SR_deepmind_soccer, transformer_digit_RL} achieve sim-to-real transfer through DR. While DR is straightforward to set up, policy training is sensitive to the parameter randomization range, inducing laborious tuning: a larger range is challenging for the policy to fit all physical parameters (\textit{i.e.}, fail to learn), and a smaller range does not cover the full spectrum of parameters that can occur in the real physical world (\textit{i.e.}, fail to transfer).
+Domain Randomization (DR) is among the most widely adopted approaches, which varies the properties of a robot model, such as mass, friction, and actuator dynamics, to train a generalized policy robust in the real world.
+Many humanoid works~\cite{SR_deepmind_soccer, transformer_digit_RL} achieve sim-to-real transfer through DR. While DR is straightforward to set up, policy training is sensitive to the parameter randomization range, inducing laborious tuning: a larger range is challenging for the policy to fit all physical parameters (\textit{i.e.}, fail to learn), and a smaller range does not cover the full spectrum of parameters that can occur in the physical world (\textit{i.e.}, fail to transfer).